Longwater1234/simplejavaserver/README.md

 # simplejavaserver

-Simple JAVA server with zero dependencies.
+Simple JAVA HTTP-server with zero dependencies.
 Using 100% built-in libraries.
 No containers.
 This server listens on http://localhost:9999